MatthewDlr/Digital-Awareness/README.md

 ## Contributing

 ### Issues
-If you find a bug or have a feature request, please open an issue on the issue tracker.
+If you find a bug or have a feature request, please open an issue on the [issues tracker](https://github.com/MatthewDlr/Digital-Awareness/issues).

 ### Pull Requests
 Pull requests are welcome.
 Please make sure that your changes reflect the vision of the project.